raspberrypilearning/sense-hat-puzzle-box/en/step_8.md

 ## Display a clue

 You need to give your user a visual clue about what they need to do to unlock the temperature lock.
-For example, you could display blue on the Sense HAT's LED matrix if the current temperature is too cold, or red if it is currently too hot.
+For example, you could display blue on the Sense HAT's LED matrix if the current temperature is too cold, or red if it is too hot.

 + Find out the code you will need to display a colour on the Sense HAT's LED matrix in this section: